If S Glyceraldehyde Has A Specific Rotation Of

 Q1: Can the specific rotation of glyceraldehyde be used to predict its reactivity?

 A1: While the specific rotation reflects the chiral nature of glyceraldehyde, it doesn't directly predict its reactivity with achiral reagents.
-However, it is crucial in predicting its reactivity with chiral reagents, as enantiomers may exhibit different reaction rates and product distributions in such reactions.
+Still, it is crucial in predicting its reactivity with chiral reagents, as enantiomers may exhibit different reaction rates and product distributions in such reactions.

 Q2: How is the specific rotation of glyceraldehyde measured experimentally?